ukbendavies/secure-dev-workflow/terminal/readme.md

 ## Fonts with unicode support

-The recommended font for oh-my-posh is Cascadia-Code-PL and can be installed into Windows Fonts by getting a release from here:
+A good font for oh-my-posh is Cascadia-Code-PL that can be downloaded from:
 [Cascadia-code](https://github.com/microsoft/cascadia-code/releases)

+This can be unziped and installed into Windows Fonts.
+To do this search for 'Font settings' in the Windows start menu and use the drag drop to install feature with the font file you'd like to install.